matrix-org/matrix-hookshot/docs/advanced/widgets.md

 `disallowedIpRanges` describes which IP ranges should be disallowed when resolving homeserver IP addresses (for security reasons).
 Unless you know what you are doing, it is recommended to not include this key.
 The default blocked IPs are listed above for your convenience.

+`allowedIpRanges` describes which IP ranges should be allowed when resolving homeserver IP addresses even if they are in `disallowedIpRanges`.
+This allows specific sub-ranges of `disallowedIpRanges` to be used without having to carefully construct the ranges that still should be disallowed.

 `publicUrl` should be set to the publicly reachable address for the widget `public` content.
-By default, Hookshot hosts this content on the
+By default, hookshot hosts this content on the
 `widgets` listener under `/widgetapi/v1/static`.

 `branding` allows you to change the strings used for various bits of widget UI.
 At the moment you can: